FrankDankbow/TNTech_CPS/README.md

 In Powershell, Bash, or ZSH... run ```vagrant init``` once in the CPS_Lab folder.

-Once that finishes, run ```vagrant up``` and wait for a few minutes.
+Once that finishes, run ```vagrant up``` and wait for a few minutes (it might take a while).
 This will stand up the entire lab.
-If asked about allow Virtualbox to manage networks, select Allow.
+If asked about allowing Virtualbox to manage networks, select Allow.

+**Important:** You will need to be in the CPS_Lab folder for any of these Vagrant commands to control the CPS environment, including to ssh to a machine.

 ## Using the environment